 2. Protects the liver from damage: A study done in rats showed that almond oil could protect the liver from chemical damage.3 While such studies are yet to be done in humans, almond oil definitely shows promise in supporting liver health.

 3. Supports colon and rectal health: As uncomfortable as we may be to talk about our bowel and excretion, even the slightest malfunction or deformity in our intestines can cause unbearable discomfort and pain.
-Almond oil can help relieve us of some of this misery.
+Almond oil can help

 - It improves bowel movement: Those suffering from constipation or colon disorders like intestinal bowel syndrome (IBS) can obtain some relief by ingesting almond oil.4